Other Policies and Procedures

 - Alcoholic Beverages: Advertising Guidelines

-Augustana College is committed to protecting the health of all members of the campus community — faculty, staff, students, and guests — and providing a safe place to work and study.
+Augustana University is committed to protecting the health of all members of the campus community — faculty, staff, students, and guests — and providing a safe place to work and study.
 As an institution of higher learning and a college of the Church, Augustana believes that it is important that all members of the campus community are treated with compassion and understanding and that education and communication are critical elements of its response to cases of communicable diseases.
 The policy will be periodically reviewed and revised to take account of current medical practices and recommendations from the South Dakota Department of Health, U.S. Public Health Services and the American College Health Association.

-Policy - Administrative decisions made with respect to participation by any student, faculty or staff member in college activities, programs or facilities will be made on a case-by-case basis by the appropriate administrative personnel, medical and legal counsel.
+Policy - Administrative decisions made with respect to participation by any student, faculty or staff member in university activities, programs or facilities will be made on a case-by-case basis by the appropriate administrative personnel, medical and legal counsel.